nmt28/UAVSARhdr/README.md

 The Python script requires 3 command line option inputs:

-‘-i’ – INPUT TXT FILE: The image parameters text file which is parsed by the script
+    -i <br /> – INPUT TXT FILE: The image parameters text file which is parsed by the script

 ‘-r’ – INPUT RADAR FILE: The input radar UAVSAR image in ‘.grd’ format.
 The image file is not opened or processed in any way but is used merely to create a header file with a name that matches the radar image